edinburgh-rbm/mois-examples/henon/index.md

 The $n(x)$ operator denotes the value of $x$ at the next time, that is at $t+1$.

-Graphing the output we have
+Running the model for 25000 time steps and graphing the output produces:

 ![graphic of Henon map](henon.png)